 Many people who are well qualified and in many cases have lived here for years have come to see me.
 People who have escaped the most appalling situations that one can scarcely even imagine have a sword of Damocles hanging over them.
 They do not know when a knock on the door might come.
 Indeed, it goes further than that.
 In many cases, the way in which our asylum accommodation system works is effectively an extension of the detention system.
-I have had reports from the Women Asylum Seeker Housing Project in Glasgow of women, terrified out of their wits, have woken up to find a housing officer standing over their bed, and of people getting out of the shower to find someone in their house.
+I have had reports from the Women Asylum Seeker Housing Project in Glasgow that women, terrified out of their wits, have woken up to find a housing officer standing over their bed, and of people getting out of the shower to find someone in their house.
 How can the Home Office possibly tolerate its contractors undertaking such behaviour?
 I call on the Immigration Minister to make sure that the report that I sent her about the situation in Glasgow is investigated thoroughly and that the practices of Serco and its successor contractor are thoroughly investigated and the guidelines implemented appropriately.
 That is just one thin end of the wedge.

 Recently I visited the opening of the Saheliya childcare project in my constituency.
 It is a fantastic charity that works with asylum seeker women, who are often hugely disorientated when they first arrive in this country, especially if they have children and have to understand a labyrinthine system.
 The work that the charity does is incredible, but it is extraordinary that it is almost the exception to the rule.
 Unless we find people and charities willing to help, it is a lottery and the women can often fall between the gaps and can effectively be disappeared into the sinister system of immigration detention.
 That is just a flavour of what I have experienced in the two years or so since I was elected to Parliament.
 I have been aghast at the way this thing works.
 It is shocking, and I think I speak for everyone in this debate when I say that we are eager to see a change and we hope that the Minister will recognise our concerns.

 Some of the examples that have been cited are not unfamiliar to me.
 However, not only women are affected.
 Many men are also affected.
 A Vietnamese gentleman in my constituency, Duc Nguyen, was trafficked to the UK to work in a cannabis farm, which was raided.
 He was charged and sent to jail, even though the Home Office recognised that he was a victim of human trafficking.
 He was released, but suddenly arbitrarily detained, even though the Home Office knew that he was a victim of trafficking.
 Trying to track down what happened to him was a nightmare.
 His friends realised he had disappeared when he was not turning up at the church where he was a volunteer.
 He had disappeared and nobody knew where he had gone.
 Trying to get legal aid and assistance was difficult because he was moved around from Dungavel to Colnbrook, where he was outwith the jurisdiction of the Scottish legal system.
 That is really difficult to deal with and must be addressed within the immigration system.
 The rules must ensure that people are not arbitrarily moved around within it to avoid giving them legal assistance.
-MPs are informed as a matter of routine when constituents are detained under the system so that we are able to advocate and provide assistance, rather than it being a matter of cat and mouse and hoping for the best when someone is detained and someone knows that they have disappeared, which is a common occurrence.
+MPs are informed as a matter of routine when constituents are detained under the system so that we are able to advocate and provide assistance, rather than it being a matter of cat and mouse and hoping for the best when someone is detained and that someone knows that they have disappeared, that that is a common occurrence.

 I had another situation with an asylum seeker from Sri Lanka who had managed to survive the Boxing Day tsunami.
 He broke out of the jail where he was held as a political prisoner and made it to the UK.
-When he went to a meeting to report and claim, members of the Sri Lankan secret police were there.
+When he went to a meeting to report and claim asylum, members of the Sri Lankan secret police were there.
 They threatened him, intimidated him and threatened his family back home, because he went to try to further his Home Office case.